Quadrid/lorOS/unstable.md

 ## Changes for unstable
-- Commands which should make conflicting partitions (size, letters) unconflicting: run.bat
+- Commands which should make conflicting partitions (size, letters) unconflicting: run.bat /// untested
-- grub Distributor is lorOS: vde
+- grub Distributor is lorOS: vde /// works
-- userlink should now replace whitespaces in usernames: vde
+- userlink should now replace whitespaces in usernames: vde /// untested
-- usblogin, bluetoothlogin and ldmauth added, but lacks a gui, we'll add this to our cutefish-settings fork i guess: vde
+- usblogin, bluetoothlogin and ldmauth added, but lacks a gui, we'll add this to our cutefish-settings fork i guess: vde /// broken